Start of Main Content

 Which government hospitals have the most staffed beds?

-The third-place government hospital is Atrium Health Carolinas Medical Center, located in Charlotte, North Carolina.
-This hospital has 1,134 staffed beds and is the flagship facility for the health system Atrium Health.
-The hospital is part of a hospital district, which is a public entity that provides community-based healthcare services to residents throughout a designated geographical area.
-Atrium Health Carolinas Medical Center is a part of the Charlotte-Mecklenburg Hospital Authority, a municipal hospital authority established under North Carolina’s Hospital Authorities Act.
-This hospital is one of three hospitals owned by a hospital district on this list.
+In second place is Atrium Health Carolinas Medical Center in Charlotte, North Carolina, with 1,191 beds.
+This hospital is the flagship facility of Atrium Health and is part of the Charlotte-Mecklenburg Hospital Authority, a municipal entity established under North Carolina’s Hospital Authorities Act.
+It is one of two hospitals on this list owned by a hospital district, which are public entities providing healthcare within designated regions.

-What are the different types of government ownership?
+What are the different types of hospital ownership?

 There are several different types of ownership when it comes to government hospitals, the largest being federal, meaning that it is owned and operated by the federal government.

-There are about 200 of these federal government hospitals operating in the United States, and they are overseen by the Department of Defense (DOD), the Department of Health and Human Services (HHS) and the Veterans Health Administration (VA).
+There are about 200 of these federal government hospitals operating in the United States, and they are overseen by the Department of Defense (DOD), the Veterans Health Administration (VA), and the Indian Health Service (HIS), a division of the Department of Health and Human Services (HHS).

 Why are government/public hospitals important to healthcare?